philburk/hmsl/docs/quicktour.md

     score{
     playnow  c4  a  g  e

-To play notes using a Forth DO LOOP enter:
+To play notes with differrent durations using a Forth DO LOOP enter:

     playnow 4 0 do  1/4 c4  1/8 a g  1/4 e loop